Elehuris Montero Preview, Player Props: Rockies vs. Diamondbacks

 Elehuris Montero At The Plate

-- Montero has 10 doubles, two triples, six home runs and 11 walks while batting .234.
+- Montero is batting .230 with 10 doubles, two triples, six home runs and 11 walks.

-- Montero has picked up a hit in 50.0% of his 60 games this season, with multiple hits in 20.0% of those games.
+- In 49.2% of his 61 games this season, Montero has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.